MechMadHog/michaelmacdonagh.net/README.md

 # 🌐 MichaelMacDonagh.net

-Source code for my professional website:
+This is the source code for my portfolio website:
 👉 **https://michaelmacdonagh.net**

 A static, CV-focused site built for clarity, maintainability, and long-term use.